mrdavemorgan/lepgallery/readme.txt

 1. Upload to /wp-content/plugins/ and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress Page called "Gallery" or see notes on customizing the gallery name.
+1. Create a blank WordPress Page called "Gallery" or choose a different name for your gallery.
-1. Create a directory or symlink called "pics" in plugins/ungallery/ to contain your pictures.
+1. Enter the path to your directory of images on the UnGallery configuration.
 1. WordPress running on a Windows server has limited support.
 After downloading, copy files from plugins/ungallery/windows/ to plugins/ungallery/.
 (UnGallery v.8 is tested up to WordPress 2.8)

 == Features ==